 Skip to main content

-Using the Conditions functionality in the Notification and Channel settings allows you to use properties from the data or profile objects provided by the Send API call or User Profile to prevent the notification from sending when specific conditions are met.
-If you want to disable the entire notification, set your conditions in the Template Settings.
-To disable specific Channels within the Notification, set your condition in the Channel settings.
+Use Conditions in template and channel settings to control whether content sends.
+Conditions can reference values from the Send API data object or the User Profile.
+If you want to disable the entire notification, set conditions in Template Settings.
+To disable specific channels, set conditions in Channel settings.

-Channel vs Template Conditions: For a conceptual overview of when to use channel conditions vs template conditions and how they fit into your overall channel configuration, see the Channel Settings documentation.
+For a conceptual overview of when to use template conditions vs channel conditions, see Channel Settings.

 • Channel conditions only apply to the channel where you set them.

-• User preferences will take precedence over channel conditions.
-If a user has custom_routing configured, only channels they’ve selected will be considered.
-Channel conditions will still be evaluated for those selected channels, but cannot override the user’s channel selection.
+• User preferences take precedence over channel conditions.
+If a user has custom_routing configured, only their selected channels are considered.
+Channel conditions still run for those channels, but cannot override the user’s selection.

 • A channel can be disabled by using missing variable guardrails.